-Yes, Dr. Mozayeni always indicates to use preservative free drops.
+Yes, Dr. Mozayeni and Dr. Nunnery always indicate to use preservative free drops.

-For the first two weeks after LASIK, Dr. Mozayeni asks that you use individual vials, not the large bottles of preservative free artificial tear lubricating drops.
+For the first two weeks after LASIK, Dr. Mozayeni and Dr. Nunnery ask that you use individual vials, not the large bottles of preservative free lubricating drops.
 This greatly reduces the risk of infection.
 After two weeks you can move on to the large bottle format.

-Dr. Mozayeni recommends Systane, Refresh, TheraTears, GenTeal and Optive.
+Dr. Mozayeni and Dr. Nunnery recommend Systane, Refresh, TheraTears, GenTeal and Optive.

 Contact us to start your journey and schedule a complimentary consultation with our LASIK surgeons.